 Improve the level of service for the travelling public,

 Support access to existing and future businesses, and

 Create livable communities.

-The SC 7 & SC 171 Project Team developed a list of quantitative and qualitative metrics that support the project goals to aid in the development of the intersection improvement alternative designs.
-The Tier One metrics will be used during the Preliminary Alternatives Design phase and the Tier Two metrics will be used to further analyze the alternatives that advance following the public involvement period.
+The SC 7 & SC 171 project team developed a list of quantitative and qualitative evaluation items that support the project goals to aid in the development and screening of the reasonable alternatives.
+Click the below buttons to view the screening results for the alternatives presented at the first and second public meetings.